xyrad-bot/mirrobot/README.md

-jdleech - or /jl Leech using jdownloader nzbleech - or /nl Leech using sabnzbd ytdlleech - or /yl Leech yt-dlp supported links clone - Copy file/folder to Drive count - Count file/folder from GDrive usetting - or /us User settings bsetting - or /bs Bot settings
+jdleech - or /jl Leech using jdownloader nzbleech - or /nl Leech using sabnzbd ytdlleech - or /yl Leech yt-dlp supported links clone - or /c Copy file/folder to Drive count - Count file/folder from GDrive usetting - or /us User settings bsetting - or /bs Bot settings